Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 You don’t need an ID bracelet for you or your baby when you give birth at home.

-You know this is your baby, and no one is taking them from you.
+You know this is your baby, and no one is going to take them from you.

-No paperwork is necessary at your home birth.
+No paperwork is necessary for your home birth.

 All of your paperwork is done ahead of time.